Nidhishpp/flutter-multiple-Navigation-Drawers/README.md

 # Flutter Navigation Drawer

-Integrate  Flutter Drawer in both size of the App bar
+Integrate  Flutter Drawer in both side of the App bar

 ## Getting Started